 - A percentage of the amount Medicare would pay for the service in the location where the service is provided.
 Medica generally updates its data on the amount Medicare pays within 30 - 60 days after the Centers for Medicare and Medicaid Services updates its Medicare data; or - 2.
-A percentage of the provider's billed charge; or - A nationwide provider reimbursement database that considers prevailing reimbursement rates and/or marketplace charges for similar services in the geographic area in which the service is provided; or
+A percentage of the provider's billed charge; or

-4. An amount agreed upon between Medica and the non-network provider.
+- 3. A nationwide provider reimbursement database that considers prevailing reimbursement rates and/or marketplace charges for similar services in the geographic area in which the service is provided; or - 4.
+An amount agreed upon between Medica and the non-network provider; or - 5.
+An amount required by the Federal No Surprises Act of 2020, when applicable.

-Contact Customer Service for more information concerning which method above pertains to your services, including the applicable percentage if a Medicare-based approach is used.
+Contact Member Services for more information concerning which method above pertains to your services, including the applicable percentage if a Medicare-based approach is used.